vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - A stop order with expiration time `T` set to expire at that time will expire at time `T` if reached without being triggered. (<a name="0014-ORDT-052" href="#0014-ORDT-052">0014-ORDT-052</a>)
 - A stop order with expiration time `T` set to execute at that time will execute at time `T` if reached without being triggered. (<a name="0014-ORDT-053" href="#0014-ORDT-053">0014-ORDT-053</a>)
   - If the order is triggered before reaching time `T`, the order will have been removed and will *not* trigger at time `T`. (<a name="0014-ORDT-054" href="#0014-ORDT-054">0014-ORDT-054</a>)
+  - An OCO stop order with expiration time `T` with one side set to execute at that time will execute at time `T` if reached without being triggered, with the specified side triggering and the other side cancelling. (<a name="0014-ORDT-131" href="#0014-ORDT-131">0014-ORDT-131</a>)
+  - An OCO stop order with expiration time `T` with both sides set to execute at that time will be rejected on submission (<a name="0014-ORDT-130" href="#0014-ORDT-130">0014-ORDT-130</a>)

 - A stop order set to trade volume `x` with a trigger set to `Rises Above` at a given price will trigger at the first trade at or above that price. (<a name="0014-ORDT-055" href="#0014-ORDT-055">0014-ORDT-055</a>)
 - If a pair of stop orders are specified as OCO, one being triggered also removes the other from the book. (<a name="0014-ORDT-056" href="#0014-ORDT-056">0014-ORDT-056</a>)